 In March 2017, our Mauritius subsidiary, WNS (Mauritius) Limited, obtained a term loan facility for \$84.0 million from HSBC Bank (Mauritius) Ltd. and Standard Chartered Bank, UK.
 The proceeds from this loan facility were used to finance our acquisition of HealthHelp.
 The loan bore interest at a rate equivalent to the three-month US dollar LIBOR plus a margin of 0.95% per annum.
 In connection with the term loan, we entered into interest rate swaps with banks to swap the variable portion of the interest based on the three-month US dollar LIBOR to a fixed rate of 1.9635%.
 WNS (Mauritius) Limited's obligations under the term loan were guaranteed by WNS.
 The term loan was secured by a pledge of shares of WNS (Mauritius) Limited held by WNS.
-The facility agreement for the term loan contained certain covenants, including restrictive covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
+The facility agreement for the term loan contained certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matured in March 2022 and the principal was repayable in 10 semiannual installments of \$8.4 million each.
-On September 14, 2017, March 14, 2018, September 17, 2018, March 14, 2019, September 16, 2019, March 16, 2020, September 14, 2020, March 15, 2021, September 14, 2021 we made scheduled repayments of \$8.4 million each and on March 14, 2022 we repaid the final installment, HSBC Bank (Mauritius) Limited released the pledge on shares of WNS (Mauritius) Limited.
+On September 14, 2017, March 14, 2018, September 17, 2018, March 14, 2019, September 16, 2019, March 16, 2020, September 14, 2020, March 15, 2021, September 14, 2021 we made scheduled repayments of \$8.4 million each and on March 14, 2022 we repaid the final installment of \$8.4 million.
+As a result of our repayment of the final installment, HSBC Bank (Mauritius) Limited released the pledge on shares of WNS (Mauritius) Limited.